erasmus-without-paper/ewp-specs-architecture/README.md

  * All clients SHOULD cache the registry responses.

- * The clients MAY use the HTTP headers to determine the amount of time the Registry response should be cached.
-They also MAY choose their own constant value for such expiry (e.g. one hour).
+ * The clients MAY use the HTTP headers returned in the Registry response to determine the amount of time the Registry response should be cached.
+They also MAY choose their own constant value for such expiry, but it MUST NOT be greater than 12 hours.

  * The clients MAY keep the cached copy of the Registry as a backup.
 E.g. if the Registry Server cannot be contacted for some reason, a stale cached copy